stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Quad

-First we change the vertex data to render a coloured quad with white in the bottom-right corner:
+First we will change the vertex data to render a coloured quad with white in the bottom-right corner:

 ```java
 new Vertex.Builder().position(new Point(-0.5f, -0.5f, 0)).colour(new Colour(1, 0, 0, 1)).build(),